top of page

-The Parlour Tennis Bat
+The Game of Parlour Tennis

 A Glimpse into Victorian Leisure – Origins of Table Tennis